citp/privacy-policy-historical/s/si/sig/signalfx.com.md

 #### 11. Children’s Privacy

 Our Services are not directed to children under 13 (or other minimum age as required by local law) and we do not knowingly collect Personal Information from children under 13.
-If you learn that your child has provided us with Personal Information without your consent, you may alert us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#2457414751564d505d64574d434a4548425c0a474b49).
+If you learn that your child has provided us with Personal Information without your consent, you may alert us at [security@signalfx.com](mailto:security@signalfx.com).
 If we learn that we have collected Personal Information of a child under 13 we will take steps to delete such information from our files as soon as possible and terminate the child’s account.

 #### 12. Redress/Compliance and Accountability

-If you have any questions about our privacy practices, this Privacy Policy, or how to lodge a complaint with the appropriate authority, please contact us by email at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#2754424452554e535e67544e4049464b415f0944484a).
+If you have any questions about our privacy practices, this Privacy Policy, or how to lodge a complaint with the appropriate authority, please contact us by email at [security@signalfx.com](mailto:security@signalfx.com).
 We will address your concerns and attempt to resolve any privacy issues in a timely manner.

 #### 13. Other Rights and Important Information